adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 5. Select **Create new** under resource group and enter a name for this mobile application.

+    !!! info "Resource Groups"
-    > Resource groups are great for grouping all the resources associated with a mobile application together.
+        Resource groups are great for grouping all the resources associated with a mobile application together.
 During development, it means you can delete all the resources in one operation.
 For production, it means you can see how much the service is costing you and how the resources are being used.

 6. Finally, select or create a new **App Service Plan**.

+    !!! info "App Service Plan"
-    > The App Service Plan is the thing that actually bills you - not the web or mobile backend.
+        The App Service Plan is the thing that actually bills you - not the web or mobile backend.
 You can run a number of web or mobile backends on the same App Service Plan.

     I tend to create a new App Service Plan for each mobile application.
 This is because the App Service Plan lives inside the Resource Group that you